mathew-j-davis/shuttle/docs/readme_configuration.md

 ### Environment Variables
 - `SHUTTLE_CONFIG_PATH` can be set in the environment to specify a custom location
 - Consider setting this in a system startup script for consistent configuration

+### Data Directories
+- Ensure the tracking_data_path directory has appropriate write permissions
+- For production, use a dedicated directory like `/var/lib/shuttle/tracking`

+### Multi-User Environment
+- In environments where multiple users run the application, consider user-specific configuration files
+- Set appropriate defaults in system-wide configuration